gitenter/gitenter/doc/requirements/SyRS.md

     - Risk.
     - Rationale.
     - Difficulty.
-- [SyRS-0030]{StRS-0002,StRS-0008,StRS-0018} The software shall provide tools to help tracking whether a requirement/design has been implemented and/or tested.
-- [SyRS-0024]{StRS-0018,SyRS-0016} The software shall provide a flexible way of various review activities, includes:
-    - A formal review meeting.
-    - Discussions on top of a web service.
-- [SyRS-0018]{StRS-0011,SyRS-0016} The software shall support authorized user to setup some frozen time stamp as a milestone of the development life cycle.
-- [SyRS-0025]{SyRS-0018,SyRS-0024} Formal review activities can only be based on the a frozen time stamp/milestone.
-- [SyRS-0023]{SyRS-0024} The software shall support recoding the meeting moments of the formal review meetings.
-- [SyRS-0017]{SyRS-0024,SyRS-0018} The software shall support various different users to submit comments, which will be gathered and later discussed in a review meeting.
-- [SyRS-0027]{SyRS-0024} The software shall support users to make discussions on documents and changes.

 Authorization:

-- [SyRS-0022]{StRS-0011} The software shall provide authorization control of who can edit the documents.
+- [SyRS-0022]{StRS-0011} The software shall provide authorization control of who can read, review, and/or edit the documents.
 - [SyRS-0040]{SyRS-0038,SyRS-0022} The software shall separate the edit authorization of document and code. *(This is challenging)*
-- [SyRS-0039]{StRS-0011} The software shall provide authorization control who can approve the benchmark of the document.
+- [SyRS-0039]{StRS-0011,SyRS-0059} The software shall provide authorization control who can approve the benchmark of the document.

 ### Usability requirements

-- [SyRS-0020]{StRS-0006,SyRS-0017} Web services shall be sufficient for user to (1) view and (2) comment on documents.
 - [SyRS-0021]{StRS-0020,StRS-0006} Local applications provide advanced tools for user to edit the documents.
 - [SyRS-0042]{} The software shall provide a public API.